 - 1. You need to send in a first progress report within 12 months of receiving the first grant payment.
 After that, progress reports are due within 12 months of the acceptance date of the previous report. - 2.
 Final reports need to be submitted within two months of completing the project. - 3.
-If more than \$500 of grant funds remains after a project is completed, the Foundation needs to approve their use for project-related expenses.
-You can use unused grant funds of less than \$500 for activities that meet the global grant eligibility requirements and do not require preapproval from the Foundation.
-You should return any remaining unused grant funds to The Rotary Foundation and they will be credited to the World Fund.
+If \$500 or more of grant funds remain after a project is completed, the Foundation needs to approve their use for additional project-related expenses.
+You can use remaining grant funds of less than \$500 for activities that meet the global grant eligibility requirements and do not require pre-approval from the Foundation.
+Remaining grant funds in any amount may not be spent on expenses that are not related to the global grant.
+If you cannot spend these funds as described, you must return them to The Rotary Foundation, and they will be credited to the World Fund.